-Making your own crackers is one of those things that seems a lot more complicated than it actually is.
+Making your own crackers seems a lot more complicated than it actually is.
 But this works in your favor, because when you make these delicious Basil & Sun-Dried Tomato Crackers, people are going to be really impressed.
-You don’t have to tell them that it was easy, either.
-Just let them be in awe of your culinary skills.
+You don’t have to tell them that it was easy; just let them be in awe of your culinary skills!

 - Take the time to chop the sun-dried tomatoes into very small pieces.
 If they stick out from the dough, they’ll burn.